 Since his return home, Plumb has captivated more than 5,000 audiences in almost every industry around the world with stories that parallel his POW experience with the challenges of everyday life.

 To this day, Captain Plumb continues to fly left seat at every opportunity.
-He has personally owned eight airplanes, the most treasured being a World War II PT-19 Open-Cockpit Antique.
-He currently owns a Rutan-designed experimental single-engine Long-Eze.
+The most treasured plane he owns and flies is a WWII PT-19 Open-Cockpit antique which is currently on loan to the Commemorative Airforce Museum in Camarillo, CA. He also owns a Rutan-designed experimental single-engine Long-Eze.

-The National Speakers Association (NSA), the leading organization for professional speakers, during the 2010 NSA Convention in Orlando, Fla., inducted Captain J. Charles (Charlie) Plumb into the Council of Peers Award for Excellence (CPAE) Speaker Hall of Fame®.
+The National Speakers Association (NSA), the leading organization for professional speakers, inducted Captain J. Charles (Charlie) Plumb into the Council of Peers Award for Excellence (CPAE) Speaker Hall of Fame®.
 Established in 1977, the CPAE is a lifetime achievement award for speaking excellence and professionalism given to speakers who have been evaluated by their peers and judged to have mastered seven categories: material, style, experience, delivery, image, professionalism and communication.
-The award is not based on celebrity status, number of speeches, amount of income or involvement in NSA.

 Inspire your audience with a message they won’t soon forget.
 Book Charlie Plumb to speak at your next event: